codewithimrankhan/codewithimrankhan/README.md

 ### 🚀 About Me
-Experienced WordPress Developer & WooCommerce Developer with a demonstrated history of working in the IT industry.
+Experienced High Converting Landing Page Designer & WordPress Developer with a demonstrated history of working in the IT industry.
 I am a highly experienced High Converting Landing Page Designer & Sales Funnel Expert with Landing Page building tools and am familiar with Unbounce, Instapage, Leadpages, Clickfunnels, GoHighLevel, Wix & WordPress etc. I'm passionate about making error-free websites with 100% client satisfaction.
 I am passionate about learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
 I am strategic and goal-oriented, and I always work with an end goal in mind.
 Over the past years, I created 50s of websites for my clients.
 I pride myself on doing quality work and maintaining excellent communication.

 #### 📚 Language, Frameworks, Platforms and Libraries